-The M&T Severely Adverse Scenario for the 2014 mid-cycle DFAST is characterized by a sudden and pronounced weakening of the global economic environment starting in the second quarter of 2014, along with a reversal of recent growth in U.S. housing prices.
-Real GDP experiences a 4.7% cumulative peak-to-trough decline before trending up in the third quarter of 2015.
-The U.S. unemployment rate rises from 6.7% in the first quarter of 2014 to 10.7% in the fourth quarter of 2015.
-Housing prices decline by 25% through the forecast horizon.
+The M&T Severely Adverse Scenario for the 2015 mid-cycle DFAST is characterized by a sudden and pronounced weakening of the global economic environment starting in the second quarter of 2015, along with a reversal of growth in U.S. housing prices.
+In that scenario, real GDP experiences a 5.0% cumulative peak-to-trough contraction by the second quarter of 2016 and the U.S. unemployment rate rises from 5.6% in the first quarter of 2015 to 10.6% in the fourth quarter of 2016, remaining elevated throughout the scenario.
+Housing prices are assumed to decline by 27% through the forecast horizon.
 Consistent with the trends of these macroeconomic variables, interest rates were kept low.
-The 3-Month Treasury Rate remains unchanged throughout the nine quarter forecast at 0.2%.
-The 10-Year Treasury Rate gradually increases 0.6% from a first quarter forecast of 1.2%.
+The 3-Month Treasury Rate remains unchanged throughout the nine quarter forecast at 0.1%.
+The 10-Year Treasury Rate declines sharply from 2.3% in the first quarter of 2015 to 0.7% in the second quarter of 2015 and rebounds to 1.7% by the end of the forecast horizon.

-As noted before, the economic conditions in certain states were stressed to a greater degree compared to the national macroeconomic assumptions.
-For example, the cumulative Gross State Product decline in New York, where M&T has its largest state exposure, is assumed to be 5.4%.
-New York experiences a 29% decline in the state-level Home Price Index ("HPI") as well.
+As noted before, the economic conditions in certain regions were stressed to a greater degree compared to the national macroeconomic assumptions.
+For example, the cumulative Gross State Product decline in New York, where M&T has its largest state exposure, is assumed to be 5.2%.
+It is further assumed that New York experiences a 31% decline in the state-level Home Price Index ("HPI").
 Given the proposed acquisition of Hudson City, the scenario design also focused on vulnerabilities specific to Hudson City's loan portfolio.
-The state-level assumptions for New Jersey, where Hudson City has its largest exposure, are also more severe than national assumptions: unemployment peaks to 11.9% and HPI declines 29%.
+The state-level assumptions for New Jersey, where Hudson City has its largest exposure, are also assumed to be more severe than national assumptions: unemployment peaks to 10.8% and HPI declines 29%.

 In addition to these stressed macroeconomic assumptions, the M&T Severely Adverse Scenario features idiosyncratic events that apply further stress to M&T's key vulnerabilities and concentrations.
-The idiosyncratic events are designed to have direct, adverse impacts on certain asset concentrations, geographic concentrations, and revenue sources specific to M&T. These M&T-specific idiosyncratic events, combined with significantly stressed macroeconomic assumptions, result in a composite scenario that is more stressful than the CCAR 2014 Supervisory Severely Adverse scenario.
+The idiosyncratic events are designed to have direct, adverse impacts on certain asset concentrations, geographic concentrations, and revenue sources specific to M&T. These M&T-specific idiosyncratic events, combined with significantly stressed macroeconomic assumptions, result in a composite scenario that is more stressful than the CCAR 2015 Supervisory Severely Adverse scenario.

 Figure 1 provides scenario variable paths of key macroeconomic assumptions.
-In addition to the four key variables shown in Figure 1, M&T used 20 other variables such as, the Commercial Real Estate Price Index, Disposable Income, Mortgage Rate, and key Treasury Rates for its mid-cycle stress test.
+In addition to the four key variables shown in Figure 1, M&T used assumptions about 20 other variables such as Disposable Income, Mortgage Rate, and key Treasury Rates for its mid-cycle stress test.